ayushjoshi165/USB-Device-Manager/README.md

 This Python script allows you to list USB devices connected to your system(windows operating systems) and print the product name, Manufacturer, Serial number, Vendor ID and product ID in Tabular Format.

 ## Prerequisites
-- Windows operating System
+- Windows Operating System
-- Python 3.x
+- Python 3.X and above
-- pywinusb library
-- tabulate library
+- pywinusb and tabulate library

 Install the required libraries using pip: